bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 <div class="release-feature-authors">authors: Rob Swain (@superdump)</div>

 Modern scenes often have many point lights.
 But when rendering scenes, calculating lighting for each light, for each rendered fragment rapidly becomes prohibitively expensive as the number of lights in the scene increases.
-[Clustered Forward Rendering](http://www.aortiz.me/2018/12/21/CG.html) is a popular approach that increases the number of lights you can have in a scene by dividing up the view frustum into "clusters" (a grid of sub-volumes).
+[Clustered Forward Rendering](http://www.aortiz.me/2018/12/21/CG.html) is a popular approach that increases the number of lights you can have in a scene by dividing up the view frustum into "clusters" (a 3d grid of sub-volumes).
 Each cluster is then assigned lights based on whether or not they can affect that cluster.
 This is a form of "culling" that enables fragments to ignore lights that aren't assigned to their cluster.

 In practice this can significantly increase the number of lights in the scene:

 ![clustered forward rendering](clustered_forward_rendering.png)

-Clusters are "3d" slices of the view frustum, but when debugging them in screen space they look like squares (which extend "in" to the screen):
+Clusters are 3d subdivisions of the view frustum.
+They are cuboids in projected space so for a perspective projection, they are stretched and skewed in view space.
+When debugging them in screen space, you are looking along a row of clusters and so they look like squares.
+Different colors within a square represent mesh surfaces being at different depths in the scene and so they belong to different clusters:

 ![clusters](clusters.png)